 I am pretty much traveling constantly for 7 years now and mostly for work.
-About six years ago I had to go to Orlando, Florida and during my weekend time off I used the time to visit the Kennedy Space Center.
+About six years ago I had to go to Orlando, Florida and during my weekend time off I used the chance to visit the Kennedy Space Center.
 The visit turned out to be an amazing adventure.
 I was always obsessed with space travel since I was a little kid.

-At the visitor center you also can take a shuttle experience ride in a simulator, which is pretty awesome.
+At the visitor center, you also can take a shuttle experience ride in a simulator, which is pretty awesome.
 So awesome that I went in there a couple times.

-I also would recommend you to visit the Astronauts Hall of Fame, which is not to far from the Kennedy Space Center.
+I also would recommend you to visit the Astronauts Hall of Fame, which is not too far from the Kennedy Space Center.
 Admission to the Hall of Fame is included in the regular Kennedy Space Center ticket.

 My time there was truly unforgettable and probably better as the alternative Disney World, at least for me.
 You also can book tickets to witness launches at Kennedy Space Center.
 The tours are not very cheap, but definitely worth every dime.
 There is a lot to see at the visitor center.
 The history of space travel.
 You get a glimpse at the Apollo programs which helped the US to send the first man to the moon.

-Unfortunately the space shuttle program has come to an end in August 2011 and you won’t see them any longer out at the launch pads.
+Unfortunately, the space shuttle program has come to an end in August 2011 and you won’t see them any longer out at the launch pads.
 Now you can see the new Space X rockets take off from the Kennedy Space Center taking supplies to the International Space Station.

 You can find all the pictures I took in my flickr-album.